henrik/octopress/source/_posts/2015-05-22-apple-watch-day-2.markdown

 I would love to look up English words in [WordBook](http://watchaware.com/watch-apps/289694924), but the dictation only accepts Swedish, which is my Siri language.
 I'm not sure if this is a shortcoming of the watch or of that app.

 Sometimes the quick-reply options in the Messages app are English, sometimes Swedish, and it doesn't always get it right.
-Once, dictation for a message expected English, though I haven't been able to reproduce it since.
+Once, dictation for a message to a Swedish contact expected English, though I haven't been able to reproduce it since.

 I wish you could force touch from the reply view to get a language picker.